Gallipoli Landing Boat – 1915

-The SS Devanha Lifeboat No 5 is a lifeboat from the P&O ship SS DEVANHA.
-It is one of only two surviving craft that took ANZAC troops to the landing beaches of Gallipoli, Turkey in the first landing stages of the World War I Gallipoli campaign on April 25, 1915.
+The SS Devanha Lifeboat No 5 is one of only two surviving craft that took ANZAC troops to the landing beaches of Gallipoli, Turkey in the first landing stages of the World War I Gallipoli campaign on April 25, 1915.

 ANZAC troops landing at what soon became known as Anzac Cove.